M0RTALx/NASA-PROJECT/README.md

 # NASA-PROJECT

-PROJECT NASA is built with React JS and it also uses NASA's APOD API to fetch data.
+PROJECT NASA is built with React JS and it uses NASA's APOD(ASTRONOMY PICTURE OF DAY) API.